Declaring the Nutrition Major

 Want to Declare the Nutrition Major or Learn More About It?

-The first step is to talk with one of our peer advisors or, during the pre-registration advising period, attend one of our info and advising sessions.
-See the Peer Advisor Office Hours here.
+The first step is to talk with one of our peer advisors or, during the pre-registration advising period, attend one of our info and advising sessions (these are over for the spring 26 semester).
+See the peer advisors' office hours below (just drop by, no appointment needed).

-After meeting with a peer advisor, you should contact nicolegoldst [at] nutrition [dot] umass [dot] edu (Nicole Goldstein) or cpnorton [at] nutrition [dot] umass [dot] edu (Claire Norton) to officially declare the nutrition major.
+After meeting with a peer advisor, nicolegoldst [at] nutrition [dot] umass [dot] edu (Nicole Goldstein) will follow up with you and put you in the nutrition major.

 Undergraduate Admissions

 Admission to the undergraduate major as a first-year student requires admission to the university — there are no additional requirements for entry into the nutrition major.
-However, admission to the dietetics track has additional requirements and an application.
 Contact our advising team for more information.

 Please refer to the UMass Admissions Office website for university requirements and application deadlines.